GLab/glab.github.io/manuals/user/element/device/repy.md

 category: manuals
 ---

-Programmable Devices (Repy)
+# Programmable Devices (Repy)

 Programmable devices are essentially scripts that can work with networking packages.
-These scripts can be written in a Python dialect called [[Repy]] and can read and write raw Ethernet packets to/from their network interfaces.
+These scripts can be written in a Python dialect called _Repy_ and can read and write raw Ethernet packets to/from their network interfaces.
 Programmable devices are very light-weight as they are just small Python scripts.

-Repy is a turing-complete subset of Python that allows to run in a sandboxed environment.
+Repy is a turing-complete subset of Python that allows to be run in a sandboxed environment.
 ToMaTo adds the following functionality to Repy:

  * Reading raw packets from networking devices